opensearch-project/documentation-website/_observing-your-data/alerting/triggers.md

 To use the anomaly detector method:

 1. For **Trigger type**, choose **Anomaly detector grade and confidence**.
 2. Specify the **Anomaly grade condition** for the aggregation and time frame you chose when you created the monitor, for example, "IS ABOVE 0.7" or "IS EXACTLY 0.5."
-The *anomaly grade* is a number between 0 and 1 that indicates the level of severity of how anomalous a data point is.
+The *anomaly grade* is a number between 0 and 1 that indicates how anomalous a data point is.
 3. Specify the **Anomaly confidence condition** for the aggregation and time frame you chose earlier, "IS ABOVE 0.7" or "IS EXACTLY 0.5."
 The *anomaly confidence* is an estimate of the probability that the reported anomaly grade matches the expected anomaly grade.
 The line moves up and down as you increase and decrease the threshold.
 Once this line is crossed, the trigger evaluates to `true`.

 ### Sample scripts